-Program Director

-Christopher Whitlow
+Program Director Christopher Whitlow

-An MD/PhD degree offers graduates outstanding opportunities in the new era of biomedical research of the 21st century.
+An MD/PhD dual degree offers graduates outstanding opportunities in the new era of biomedical research of the 21st century.
 The invaluable perspective of an MD/PhD graduate positions the physician scientist as a crucial link in translating scientific research into improving human health and reducing disease.
-During the past decade, 62 percent of Nobel prizes in medicine and physiology were awarded to MD or MD/PhD researchers.

-With the increasing sophistication of research tools, MDs without extensive formal research training rarely have the depth of knowledge needed to progress rapidly as a research scientist.
-The increasing pace of re-search, the need for knowledge in specific techniques, and the competition in funding have made it more difficult for MD clinicians to succeed in a research-intensive career.
+With the increasing sophistication of research tools, MD's without extensive formal research training rarely have the depth of knowledge needed to progress rapidly as a research scientist.
+The increasing pace of research, the need for knowledge in specific techniques, and the competition in funding have made it more difficult for MD clinicians to succeed in a research-intensive career.
 Optimal training is provided by combining an MD with a PhD academic program.